Learning to Persuade on the Fly: Robustness Against Ignorance: Introduction

-Our work also relates to several other lines of research.
-Since the persuasion problem can be posed as a linear program, our setting relates to online convex optimization~\citep{mahdavi11, yu2017online, yuNeely20, yuan18}.
-As in our work, these authors consider an online convex optimization problem with unknown objective function and/or constraints, and study algorithms that minimize regret while at the same time ensuring low constraint violations.
-However, most of the work here seeks to bound the magnitude of the constraint violation, whereas our persuasiveness guarantees correspond to constraint satisfaction with high probability.
 Finally, by characterizing the persuasion problem as a Stackelberg game between the sender's choice of a signaling mechanism and the receiver's subsequent choice of an action, our work is related to the broader work on the characterization of regret in repeated Stackelberg settings~\citep{balcan2015commitment, dong2018strategic, chen2019learning}.